CS571-SU25/p14/README.md

 This site is a site about sudoku and has three pages.

+# Landing screen
+The landing screen provides links to the different pages and explanations of the pages.

 # Page 1, play sudoku
 Play Sudoku allows the user to insert numbers into a sudoku board and save the numbers before playing the game.
-The user can delete the numbers by replacing the number with 0 and refreshing.
-To delete the game press the New Game button and re-load
+The user can only input numbers 1-9.
+To delete the game press the New Game button and re-load.

 # Page 2, how to play sudoku
-How to play sudoku describes the rules of sudoku
+How to play sudoku describes the rules of sudoku.

 # Page 3, Strategies
-Strategies is a work in progress that will contain information about common sudoku strategies
+Strategies is a work in progress that will contain information about common sudoku strategies.

+# Page 4, Other Games
+Other Games reccomends other logic puzzles.

+# Page 5, Preferences
+The Preferences page allows the user to choose how they want the site to be formatted.